The Future of Healthcare is Predictive

 Remote patient monitoring is gaining traction.

-Wearables like Apple Watch, Oura Ring, and Whoop are also adding to and accelerating this trend.
+Consumers are measuring their health in ways that were impossible 5-10 years ago.
 (The consumerization of healthcare is a related trend I’ll leave for another post.)

 The future of healthcare is predictive